 Different Kinds of Anxiety Disorders

-There are several types of anxiety disorders.
-Common forms of anxiety include generalized anxiety disorder, panic disorder, and various phobia-related disorders.
+Common forms of anxiety disorders include generalized anxiety disorder, panic disorder, and various phobia-related disorders.
 Anxiety disorder symptoms can vary in severity depending on the person who is experiencing it.
 Anxiety disorder can be a severe condition that impacts your body and mind.
 It can be challenging to explain it to others who aren’t feeling it.
 Everyone’s signs and symptoms of anxiety disorder are unique, but remember that your anxiety is real.

 Anxiety disorders can aggravate other existing mental health issues like obsessive-compulsive disorder (OCD) and social anxiety.
 Social anxiety can interfere with your daily functioning and can lead to a medical illness if left untreated.